ChristianDaza/Software_Development_group/README.md

 ## Getting  started

-### The following packages will be required for this software, which can also be found in the [requirement](https://github.com/ChristianDaza/Software_Development_group/blob/Main/requirements.txt) file.
+### The following packages will be required for this software,
+These packages can also be found in the [requirement](https://github.com/ChristianDaza/Software_Development_group/blob/Main/requirements.txt)file.

 - Python 3.9.5